webermania/MicroExpressionEvaluator/README.md

 Source of my expressions can be local or remote, contained in a json, yaml, xml, hcl or any format.

 ## My solution
-I wrote this simple and reliable .Net (Core 3.1) class library (in under 250 lines of code in [one class] using recursion) that can evaluate logic.
+I wrote this .Net (Core 3.1) class library (in under 250 lines of code in [one class] using recursion) to evaluate logic.

 It can currently deal with types: `{ decimal, boolean, string }`.
 It understands the following operators: `{ "||", "&&", "!=", "==", "<=", ">=", "<", ">" }`
 and negation `{ "!" }`.

 It ((can **simplify** and solve (multiple (**nested**))) and (separate (**logic groups**))) from the ((((**inside**)))) **out**.
 It splits the problem respecting the correct operator precedence (tested this implementation against C# implementation).

 Runs this [test class] and evaluates all **74** test expressions in total of **~0,2 milliseconds!** Even on my low-end Intel i5.
 It uses **no Regular expressions** *(~100x)* and **no scripting engines** *(~1000x)* as these are **way too slow**!
 It's no C++ but I find it pretty good performance wise.

-It is purpose build and therefore also safer than using scripting engines.
-Scripting engines potentially allow scripts to cause harm and to break-out.
-This could be used to hijack your machine by injecting malicious payloads.
-At least in my use-cases this is something I need to worry about.

-It required **no libs, or 3rd party packages**, just standard and clean .Net.
-It can easily be adapted to other .Net versions or languages (TBD).

-For now, it only does logic and cannot yet solve math problems (TBD).
-Adding other operators, as for example: `{ "+", "-", "*", "/", "^", "%" }` to solve simple (or more complex) math would be easy using this as a base framework.

 ## Example **In-** *--and-->* **Output**
 It is **very low on CPU and super-fast** at solving expressions such as: